 Looking back at it in context now, we can see the single-season of the show continues the taming of Silver, as he develops a relationship with Purity, gives up rum in favour of (gasp!) milk, and lives with the Hawkins family in an inn.
 He's still a lovable rascal but no longer a cutthroat scoundrel.
 Yet Newton plays him with all the old panache.

 The writing and direction are better than for most TV shows of the period, though anachronisms abound: a Christmas episode actually references Santa Claus, who wasn't to be invented for a century or so.

 Episodes are difficult to find.
-Only half have been released on DVD as of this writing.
+Only half seem to have been ever released on DVD.
 The technical quality is also not great by most accounts, since the masters are not available for making true copies.